bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 The core parallel CHIP-8 emulation engine optimized for sorting algorithm detection.
 This file implements a massively parallel GPU-based emulator using CuPy that can simultaneously run thousands of CHIP-8 instances.
 Key features include:

-* Vectorized instruction execution: All 35 CHIP-8 opcodes implemented as masked vector operations to handle warp divergence efficiently
+* _Vectorized instruction execution_: All 35 CHIP-8 opcodes implemented as masked vector operations to handle warp divergence efficiently
-* Batch generation: Creates randomized CHIP-8 ROMs with the test pattern `[8 3 6 1 7 2 5 4]` pre-loaded into registers V0-V7
+* _Batch generation_: Creates randomized CHIP-8 ROMs with the test pattern `[8 3 6 1 7 2 5 4]` pre-loaded into registers V0-V7
-* Register monitoring: Real-time tracking of V0-V7 registers across all instances to detect sorted sequences
+* _Register monitoring_: Real-time tracking of V0-V7 registers across all instances to detect sorted sequences
-* Pattern detection: Configurable detection of 3+ consecutive sorted elements (ascending or descending) during emulation
+* _Pattern detection_: Configurable detection of 3+ consecutive sorted elements (ascending or descending) during emulation
-* Memory management: Optimized GPU memory allocation for handling large batches of ROM data
+* _Memory management_: Optimized GPU memory allocation for handling large batches of ROM data
-* State instrumentation: Comprehensive logging of register states, instruction counts, and execution statistics
+* _State instrumentation_: Comprehensive logging of register states, instruction counts, and execution statistics
-* Crash detection: Identifies and filters out instances that hit invalid opcodes or infinite loops
+* _Crash detection_: Identifies and filters out instances that hit invalid opcodes or infinite loops

 The emulator processes batches of 20,000-500,000 programs simultaneously.
 It can check register patterns every instruction cycle but this is very computationally expensive; I'm checking the registers every four instruction cycles.
 All programs run for 100,000 cycles until they're terminated and the process repeats for another batch of 20,000 to 500,000 programs.